AOx0/swift-CCGenerator/README.md

 # swift-CCGenerator

-Made for my programming and swift package managing skills practice and education purposes only.
-I'm not making responsible of any bad use of this code in any project.
+Only made for education purposes.
+I'm not making responsible for any bad use of this software provided as is.
+Made this to increase my programming and swift package managing skills.
 Programmed in Spanish.

 The main code is located at Sources / CCGenerator / [CCGenerator](https://github.com/AOx0/swift-CCGenerator/tree/master/Sources/CCGenerator/CCGenerator.swift)

 ## Usage